jenkinsci/kubernetes-operator/website/content/en/docs/Getting Started/v0.5.x/configure-backup-and-restore.md

       exec:
         command:
         - /home/user/bin/backup.sh # this command is invoked on "backup" container to make backup, for example /home/user/bin/backup.sh <backup_number>, <backup_number> is passed by operator
-    getLatestAction:
-      exec:
-        command:
-        - /home/user/bin/get-latest.sh # this command is invoked on "backup" container to get last backup number before pod deletion; not having it in the CR may cause loss of data
     interval: 30 # how often make backup in seconds
     makeBackupBeforePodDeletion: true # make a backup before pod deletion
   restore: